mcwhittemore/mars-game/README.md

 ## Art

-Art in this repo is by [Torn](https://opengameart.org/users/torn), [Antifarea and CharlesGabriel](https://opengameart.org/content/18x20-characters-walkattackcast-spritesheet).
+Art in this repo is by [Torn](https://opengameart.org/users/torn), [Antifarea and CharlesGabriel](https://opengameart.org/content/18x20-characters-walkattackcast-spritesheet) and [josehzz](https://opengameart.org/content/farming-crops-16x16).